a2937/CleverBotAPI-Java/README.md

     response = e.getMessage();
 }
 ```
-You may look at a list of reasons that the CleverBot API Request would fail along with more information here!
+You may look at a list of reasons that the CleverBot API Request would fail along with more information [here](http://cleverbot.com/api)!

-##Otherwise

-The CleverBot API itself is very simple and easy to use.
+##Issues
 If you have any functionality requests go ahead and open an issue containing your suggestions.

+##Credits
+Package written by Michael Flaherty, Maven help by Nightmares & 808s